dvorchuck/file_transfer_grpc/README.md

 The synchronization does not listen to changes in the file system.
 You neeed to run `npm run start:client` again to sync again.

-## TODO
+## Potential improvements

-- delete empty folders in client after syncing
+- delete empty folders in client after syncing (currently only files are deleted and not the folders)

+### v2 proto should solve:

+- stop write stream when no data would be recieved (instead of waiting for the end of communication)
+- receive delete info right away to start deleting early (instead of waiting for the end of communication)
+- add keep information instead of the magical empty buffer